-Below is a full list of all modules which are expected to be available to students on this programme across the semesters.
+Below is a full list of all modules which are expected to be available to students on this programme.
 Please note that this is for information only and may be subject to change.
-Click the link above for accurate information about which of these modules are compulsory and elective for each semester of your MSc programme.

 Modules with codes beginning MTH are taught by the School of Mathematical Sciences (SMS), providing a solid understanding of the principles of mathematical finance.
 Modules with codes beginning ECS are taught by the School of Electronic Engineering and Computer Science (EECS), and focus on key aspects of technological implementation.
-Modules are assessed by a mixture of in-term assessment and final examinations, with examinations being held between late April and early June.
+Students will take 4 modules each semester.
+Modules are assessed by a mixture of in-term assessment and final examinations, with examinations being held in January and May.